Axion Mixing in the String Axiverse: Cosmological implications

 \subsection{Primordial black holes}

 Similarly, primordial black holes can also form from the collapse of these domain walls, and even result in the formation of supermassive black holes \cite{Li:2024psa, Cyncynates:2022wlq, Chen:2021wcf}.
-The closed domain walls can shrink to the Schwarzschild radius during their annihilation and subsequently collapse into primordial black holes \cite{Ferrer:2018uiu, Ge:2023rrq}.
-The collapse of these domain walls is considered to occur in an approximately spherically symmetric manner \cite{Gelmini:2022nim, Gelmini:2023ngs}.
-Specifically, the fraction of primordial black holes can be described by \cite{Li:2024psa}
+Closed domain walls can shrink to the Schwarzschild radius during their annihilation and subsequently collapse into primordial black holes \cite{Ferrer:2018uiu, Ge:2023rrq}.
+The collapse of these domain walls is considered to occur in an approximately spherically symmetric manner \cite{Gelmini:2022nim, Gelmini:2023ngs, Gouttenoire:2023gbn}.
+Specifically, the fraction of primordial black holes can be described by\footnote{Notice that this formula, along with its corresponding parameters, applies only to two-axion mixing case; extending it to $1+2$ and even $1+N$ mixing scenarios requires further investigation.} \cite{Li:2024psa}

 where $m_{\rm Pl}$ is the Planck mass, $\alpha$ is a positive parameter \cite{Kawasaki:2014sqa}, $T_{\rm ann}$ is the domain walls annihilation temperature, $T_f$ is the primordial black holes formation temperature, $M_{\rm PBH}$ is the primordial black holes mass, $\rho_R$ and $\rho_{\rm DM}$ are the radiation and dark matter energy densities, respectively.